 Here are the answers to several questions I ran into as I created this review.
 If you have a question I missed, leave a comment below and I'll look into it for you.

 Yes.
-If you use PayPal you can pay for X3 Bar with multiple smaller payments.
-Check to make sure but it looks like you'd have 6 months of financing with 0% interest.
+If you use PayPal, you can pay for X3 Bar with multiple smaller payments.
+Check to make sure, but it appears you'd have 6 months of financing with 0% interest.
 The company also offers financing via Affirm too.

 2 Is There A Military Discount?